kauer3/kauer3.github.io/ideas.md

 idea: present myself

+something has to come here, an introduction to this hole story

 idea: black circle comes up growing and fills the page

 text: When you seem to be lost (, there's always a way out)